Online and quasi-online colorings of wedges and intervals: Quasi-online coloring intervals

+In the proof we say that we are coloring an interval $I$ differently from (resp.\ same as) another interval $J$ when we add an edge $IJ$ to $G$ with label different (resp.\ same).
+Now we state the required properties.

-\begin{enumerate} \item Every point of the line is covered by at most two active intervals. \item No active interval contains another active interval. \item A point of the line is either forced by the rules to be contained in original intervals of different colors or it is contained in the same number of active intervals as original intervals, and additionally the rules force these original intervals to have the same colors as these active intervals. \item An interval is independent if and only if it is an active interval. \end{enumerate}
+\begin{enumerate} \item Every point of the line is covered by at most two active intervals. \item No active interval contains another active interval. \item For any point on the line (at least) one of the following holds. \begin{itemize} \item[(a)] The point is contained in the same number of active intervals as original intervals, and additionally the labelling forces these original intervals and these active intervals to have the same set of colors. \item[(b)] The labelling forces that the point is contained in original intervals of different colors.\end{itemize} \item The order $<_a$ of the non-active intervals is appropriate.
+Also, the family of active intervals induces a union of paths in $G$, more precisely, two active intervals are connected and the connecting edge has label different if and only if they are consecutive in a chain. \end{enumerate}

-The first two properties ensure the following structure on the set of active intervals.
-Define a chain as a sequence of active intervals such that everyone intersects the one before and after it in the chain.
-The set of active intervals can be partitioned into disjoint chains.
-The last property guarantees that any coloring of the active intervals extends naturally and uniquely to a coloring of all the intervals which is compatible with the rules.

-We will define the rules such that if we start by a proper coloring of the active intervals then the extension is a quasi-online coloring (as required by the theorem) of the original set of intervals.
-Note that in the previous proof we started with an arbitrary coloring of the active intervals, which was not necessarily proper, thus now we additionally have to take care that a proper coloring of the active intervals extends to a coloring which is a proper coloring of the active intervals at any previous time as well.
+Note that the first two properties ensure that, just like in the proof of Theorem \ref{2col}, at any step the active intervals have a unique partition into disjoint (maximal) chains, thus property 4 is well-defined.

+Unlike in the previous proof, now points covered by only two active intervals are also important to us, so property 4 ensures that any two intersecting active intervals receive a different color.
+In particular, property 3(b) must hold for every point contained in at least $2$ original intervals.
+Apart from this, the arguments are similar to the ones in the previous proof.

+Now we define the graph-building algorithm.
+During the process, when an interval is deactivated, in $<_a$ it is placed after all previously deactivated intervals, that is, at the top of the order $<_a$.
+Also, during the process we never add nor delete an edge incident to any interval that was deactivated earlier, this way all previously deactivated intervals will necessarily remain appropriate.
+Note that we can and will indeed delete edges sometimes, in which case at the same time we add some edges that force that a compatible coloring with the new graph is necessarily also compatible with the deleted edge, thus the deleted edges are redundant.
+We do this solely to simplify our presentation.